-In the classroom at ONU, student-athletes under Robinson's tutelage combined for a 3.4 cumulative team GPA with a fall 2016 team GPA of 3.53, during her time at ONU.
+Student-athletes under Robinson's guidance combined for a 3.4 cumulative team GPA with a fall 2016 team GPA of 3.53, during her time at ONU.

-Robinson's coaching career began with a two-year stint as the top assistant at Goucher College in Baltimore, Maryland in July of 2011.
-In 2012, Robinson helped guide the Gophers to tie the best record in program history: 12-4-2.
+As the top assistant at Goucher College in Baltimore, Maryland - Robinson helped guide the Gophers to tie the best record in program history at 12-4-2.

-During her time at Goucher, she helped produce five All-Landmark Conference and two NSCAA All Mid-Atlantic Region selections.
+During her time at Goucher, Robinson helped produce five All-Landmark Conference and two NSCAA All Mid-Atlantic Region selections.

 Before her arriving at ONU, Robinson served as an assistant at Capital for one season and helped the Crusaders make a run to the NCAA Final Four

 Robinson was a three-year letter winner for Capital, three-time All-OAC, and three-time NSCAA All-Great Lakes Region honoree, earning 2008 Ohio Athletic Conference Forward of the Year.

 During her time at Capital, Robinson helped lead the Crusaders to the OAC Tournament championship and an appearance in the NCAA Division III Tournament in 2007.

 Robinson began her collegiate career at the University of North Carolina Charlotte.
 In her first season with the 49ers, Robinson helped lead UNC-Charlotte to an Atlantic 10 Conference Championship, with an overall record of 12-5-3